Zweih/qp/README.md

 - `--json`: output results in JSON format (overrides table output and `--full-timestamp`)
 - `--no-progress`: force no progress bar outside of non-interactive environments
 - `--no-cache`: disable cache loading/saving and force fresh package data loading
+- `--regen-cache`: disable cache loading, force fresh package data loading, and save fresh cache
 - `-h` | `--help`: print help info

 ### querying with `--where`
-the `--where` (short-flag: `-w`) flag allows for powerful querying of installed packages. queries can be combined by using multiple query flags.
+the `--where` (short-flag: `-w`) flag allows for powerful querying of installed packages. queries can be combined by using multiple `--where/-w` flags.

 all queries that take package/library/program names as arguments can also take a comma-separated list. this applies to the queries `name`, `depends`, and `required-by`.